Linuxfabrik/lfops/roles/infomaniak_vm/README.md

 ## Mandatory Role Variables

-`infomaniak_vm__flavor`

-* The flavor for the instance.
-This defines the amount of CPU cores, RAM and disk space.
-The possible options can be obtained using `openstack flavor list`.
-* Type: String.

-`infomaniak_vm__image`

-* The image to use for this instance.
-The possible options can be obtained using `openstack image list`.
-* Type: String.

 `infomaniak_vm__api_password`

 * The password for the OpenStack API.
 Normally this is the same as your admin user login.